 Funding by the Scanlon Foundation began in 2006.
 In the last six years funding provided by the Scanlon Foundation has totalled over $1.56 million.

-Funding provided enabled the most extensive surveying of social cohesion issues undertaken in Australian social science research: in addition to the annual national survey, an online survey was translated into 20 languages and was completed by some 10, 500 respondents, and 52 focus groups were conducted in four capital cities.
+Funding provided has enabled the most extensive surveying of social cohesion issues undertaken in Australian social science research: in addition to the annual national survey, an online survey was translated into 20 languages and was completed by some 10, 500 respondents, with 52 focus groups conducted in four capital cities.
 Two reports were published, Mapping Social Cohesion: The Scanlon Foundation Surveys 2015 (October 2015) and Australians Today: The Australia@2015 Scanlon Foundation Survey (August 2016).

 The Australian and Victorian governments use the research findings as key social indicators and they are cited in major Government policy studies.
 See Australian Government, Social Inclusion in Australia, 2nd edition, Australian Social Inclusion Board, 2012, pp. 3, 55, 56; Victorian Government, Victoria’s Advantage, Victoria’s Multicultural Affairs and Citizenship Policy, 2014, pp. 7, 19, 22, 26, 44.
 The survey’s findings on experience of discrimination have been provided by the Department of Immigration and Border Protection to the OECD.
 Findings on trust in the Australian political system were presented in a 2014 Senate Occasional Lecture (see Papers on Parliament, no. 62, October 2014).